 Assessment and management of pain

-The management of pain is a public health priority and an obligation enshrined in French Health Code.
+The management of pain is a public health priority and an obligation enshrined in the French Health Code.
 “Everyone has the right to receive care to relieve pain.”
-Pain slows down and complicates recovery of the patient.
+Pain slows down and complicates the recovery of the patient.
 This is why health professionals must systematically evaluate it and the patient must be relieved when he suffers.